MAliRazasaeed/Larashopy/readme.md

 1. Visit localhost:8000 in your browser

 ## ToDo List

-1.Better Website Design
+1. Better Website Design
-2.Bestter Admin Dashboard Design
+1. Bestter Admin Dashboard Design

 ## Admin
-1.Add the Category of Product.
+1. Add the Category of Product.
-2.Add the product Category wise.
+1. Add the product Category wise.
-3.Change Website Content & Images.
+1. Change Website Content & Images.
-4.See List of all the Customer and Seed there History and Invoices 5.Send Email about new Offers.
+1. See List of all the Customer and Seed there History and Invoices
+1. Send Email about new Offers.
-6.Send Announcement andout new offers and product to all client.
+1. Send Announcement andout new offers and product to all client.

 ## Customer
 1.Modern Dashboard